kemitchell/miseenbag.com/index.md

 _Don't use a wider pan.
 You'll deflect heat toward your stove's butane can.
 That's unsafe._

-single-burner butane stove, like a [Coleman](https://www.coleman.com/butane-stove/2000020951.html), $20
+single-burner butane stove, like a [Coleman](https://www.coleman.com/butane-stove/2000020951.html), Max Burton, or [Iwatani](http://www.iwatani.com/cp/stoves/index.html), $20

 _But a new stove that meets the latest safety standards.
 Read the instructions.
 Follow them._